KarlClinckspoor/UUWCheats/README.md

 #### Increase inventory carry capacity on level up (untested!)

 * Formula is (str * 13) + 300, in units of 0.1 stone (check!).
 By altering the multiplier and base values, we can increase this.
-* Note how the carry weight is fixed at the start of the playthrough, but it's updated when leveling up...
-It sure would be cool to add some stat gain per level.
+* Note how the carry weight is fixed at the start of the playthrough, but it's updated when leveling up because the same function is called in character generation and levelup...
+It sure would be cool to add some stat gain per level, but that's very difficult to do without messing up the executable.

 | offset | Original | New value                          | Meaning                               |
 |--------|----------|------------------------------------|---------------------------------------|